 Most Common Water Damage in Maine: Water Damage from Ground Water Intrusion

-The most common source of water damage in Maine is from groundwater intrusion.
-Ground water typically enters the home through the perimeter drains, basement walls or the floor and is usually category two or sometimes category three water.
+The most common source of water damage in Maine is groundwater intrusion.
+Groundwater typically enters the home through the perimeter drains, basement walls, or the floor and is usually category two or sometimes category three water.
 Category three water is considered unsanitary water that can cause severe illness or death to occupants.
-The water can be from rivers, streams, tidal flow, sewer drains etc. With most category two water damage and ALL category three water damage situations, materials such as drywall, carpet, base trim, etc. should be removed.
+The water can be from rivers, streams, tidal flow, sewer drains, etc. With most category two water damage and ALL category three water damage situations, materials such as drywall, carpet, base trim, etc. should be removed.
 With category two projects air movers, dehumidifiers, and heat drying units can be employed as long as mold has not developed and the damage was caught quickly.
-With category three projects extreme caution must be exercised to contain the area, discard porous materials, thoroughly treat surfaces with biocides and to dry the structure using a passive approach with no air movers to push contaminants around.
+With category three projects extreme caution must be exercised to contain the area, discard porous materials, thoroughly treat surfaces with biocides, and dry the structure using a passive approach with no air movers to push contaminants around.
 In Maine disinfectants and biocides must be applied by a licensed spray application firm with a Master applicator leading the project.

 In summary, every water damage clean-up project is different in scope.
 Every project has different needs and requirements.
 The field is a very technical field with very real implications for property owners if jobs are not handled properly.
 If you are the victim of water damage in Maine, you owe it to yourself to do the research and hire only the best for your home or business.
 You should look for an IICRC certified firm with trained, skilled technicians.
 Be wary of large franchises because many times the technicians are temporary workers and turnover can be quite high.
 Check with the better business bureau and check companies like Angie’s List for customer reviews.
 With the right company and fast action by the property owner, even the largest water damage situations can be handled quickly with as little damage as possible.